 The river was formed about 10 million years ago when the Rocky Mountains started to rise.
-The river flows more than 1,450 miles from its headwaters in the Colorado Rockies down to the Gulf of California.
+The river flows more than 1,450 miles from its headwaters in the Colorado Rockies to the Gulf of California.

-Along the way, it passes through some of America’s most breathtaking scenery, including the Grand Canyon.
+It passes through some of America’s most breathtaking scenery, including the Grand Canyon.

 - Best Hiking Trails in America